Ask about our monthly special!

 A shade tree is a large tree whose primary role is to provide shade in the surrounding environment due to its spreading canopy and crown, where it may give shelter from sunlight in the heat of the summer.

-Availability is everchanging, so we may or may not have specific plants in stock that are shown here.
+Availability is ever changing, so we may or may not have specific plants in stock that are shown here.

 These trees grow well under a variety of conditions, provide spectacular autumn color and bright red, showy fruit.
 As a hardy, all-purpose tree, it is hard to go wrong with this variety.

 Its most distinguishing characteristic, its scarlet red autumn foliage, begins in early October, as the name suggests.
 The spectacular scarlet coloration persists for weeks, often after many neighboring species have already shed their leaves.
-Accompanying the striking foliage are clusters of shiny, bright red fruit that attract numerous bird species to your yard.

 In winter, the softly-hued gray bark provides a welcome relief from the drab monotony of darker trees, and in springtime the October glory bursts with color as it blooms with countless tiny but vivid red flowers.
 During the summer, the lush, dark-green leaves provide a hint of the brilliance to come.
 Rapid growth, reliability, and enduring fall color make it a perfect specimen tree.

 Noted for its spectacular fall color, Acer platanoides (Norway Maple) is a large, deciduous tree with a slender trunk and a dense, rounded crown.
-It's foliage of sharply pointed five-lobed leaves, ranges from medium to dark green in summer, and changes to a brilliant pallette of yellows, oranges and browns in the fall.
+It's foliage of sharply pointed five-lobed leaves, ranges from medium to dark green in summer, and changes to a brilliant palette of yellows, oranges and browns in the fall.

 Long-lived (60 to 200 years) and fast-growing, Norway Maple also provides some winter interest, with its attractive, grayish bark, regularly and shallowly grooved.
 Excellent shade tree.